GG666/LeetCode_ans/README.md

 # LeetCode
-My answers and some frequently-used partial codes.
+My answers and some frequently-used code snippets.

 Including some data structures and algorithms.